sriley86/ITS362-Distributed-Application-Development-/Lab/Lab08/readme..txt

+ITS 362 √ê Distributed Application Development
+Lab 08 √ê MVC Pattern

+Objectives:
+1.To learn to organize your previous code into an MVC pattern.

+Tasks:

-ITS 362 – Distributed Application DevelopmentLab 08 – MVC PatternObjectives:1.
-To learn to organize your previous code into an MVC pattern.
-Tasks:This lab is based upon the previous labs (Lab 07).
+This lab is based upon the previous labs (Lab 07).
 In the previous lab, you were required to create and work with your own database created in phpMyAdmin.
-For this lab, you are now required to organize your previous lab’s code into the Model-View-Controller (MVC) pattern.
-Remember the following: Controller – the file that maintains the flow of data (query function calls) between the data source and the user.
-Model – the file that sets up your data source (connections/queries).
-View – the fail that maintains the looks of your site/application.
+For this lab, you are now required to organize your previous lab√ïs code into the Model-View-Controller (MVC) pattern.

+Remember the following:
+Controller √ê the file that maintains the flow of data (query function calls) between the data source and the user.
+Model √ê the file that sets up your data source (connections/queries).
+View √ê the fail that maintains the looks of your site/application.

 You should make sure of including header/footers on your view page as in the class example.